-Chocolate Cherry Mice are adorable no-bake holiday treats consisting of chocolate-coated maraschino cherries, Hershey’s Kisses, and edible decorations to make these cute mice that will liven up your Christmas dessert platter!
+These Chocolate Cherry Mice are an adorable no-bake holiday treat consisting of chocolate-coated maraschino cherries, Hershey’s Kisses, and edible decorations to make these cute little creatures that will liven up your Christmas dessert platter!
 They’re perfect as a holiday activity for the kids too!

-These stunning chocolate cherry mice should be proudly displayed on your Christmas dessert platter along with Chocolate Covered Strawberry Christmas Trees, Chocolate Peanut Butter Trees, and Christmas Bar Cookies – offering sweet treats with cheerful and festive decoration!
+These adorable little mice should be proudly displayed on your Christmas dessert platter along with Chocolate Covered Strawberry Christmas Trees, Chocolate Peanut Butter Trees, and Christmas Bar Cookies – offering sweet treats with cheerful and festive decoration!

 - It’s a no-bake recipe that’s specifically suited to the holidays.